Keep ahead of the pack

 Emile Zola »

-A summary of the letter and the quotation of a sentence are published in Volume VIII of the correspondence, from an extract from the catalogue:
+A summary of the letter and the quotation of a single sentence were published in volume VIII of the correspondence, based on an excerpt from a catalogue:

 Provenance: